danomatika/miditester/README.md

 Usage
 -----

-By default, miditester opens the first MIDI port, sends all test messages, and uses channel 1 for channel-based messages.
+By default, miditester opens the first MIDI port, sends all output test messages, and uses channel 1 for channel-based messages.

     ./miditester

+To listen for incoming messages, use the `input` test argument:

+    ./miditester input

 All available options are listed in the help output using the `-h` or `--help` flags:

 ~~~
 Usage: miditester [OPTIONS] [TEST]

-  a utility program which sends MIDI bytes
+  a utility program which sends and receives MIDI bytes

 Options:

-  -p,--port    MIDI port to send to 0-n (default 0)
+  -p,--port    MIDI port to use 0-n, default 0
-  -c,--chan    MIDI channel to send to 1-16 (default 1)
+  -c,--chan    MIDI channel to send to 1-16, default 1
-  -s,--speed   Millis between messages (default 500)
+  -s,--speed   Millis between messages,
+               defaults: input 40, output 500
   -d,--decimal Print decimal byte values instead of hex
   -n,--name    Print status byte name instead of value
   -l,--list    List available MIDI ports and exit
   -h,--help    This help print

 TEST:

+  input    Listen & print MIDI messages

-  all      Run all tests below (default)
+  all      Run all output tests below, default

   channel  Channel messages  80 - E0
   system   System messages   F0 - F7
   realtime Realtime messages F8 - FF